codiume/the-tap-stack/README.md

 - **A**: [Astro][astro]
 - **P**: [Prisma][prisma] & [Planetscale][planetscale]

-### Is this Some kinda template?
+### Is this some kinda template?

 Kind of.
-We love [Astro][astro] and all the technologies mentioned above.
-We also believe in astro's future as the defacto framework for creating static websites, and maybe even more.
+We love [Astro][astro] and we strongly believe in the future of all the technologies mentioned above.

-So we made `The TAP Stack` to do one thing, get you started with astro as fast as possible.
+So we made `The TAP Stack` to do one thing, get you started with a deployable astro website as fast as possible.

-## Is there a deployed demo I can see ?
+### Can I deploy it to platforms ?

 Yes, this repo in itself is already deployed to following platforms: